stharshine/belly-button-challenge/README.md

 The dataset reveals that a small handful of microbial species (also called operational taxonomic units, or OTUs, in the study) were present in more than 70% of people, while the rest were relatively rare.

+Code has been written using Plotly, JavaScript, HTML, CSS, and D3.js and a bar chart, bubble chart and a bonus gauge chart to show the dataset.